galetaire/spahousing/pages/posts/roi.md

 # Interpretation and observations

-The charts from above show the ratio between the purchase price and the rental price (both in %; and in time, years).
+The charts from above (_rental source:[**Idealista**](https://www.idealista.com/sala-de-prensa/informes-precio-vivienda/alquiler/)_) show the ratio between the purchase price and the rental price (both in %; and in time, years).
 In essence, it's an indicator similar to the price-to-earnings ratio (P/E) used in the stock market analysis.
 It can be interpreted as follows:

-- At 2010 prices, it took 26.1 years to fully recover a house purchase through rental returns, at a 3.8% annual rental return.
+- At 2010 prices, it took 27.8 years to fully recover a house purchase through rental returns, at a 3.6% annual rental return.
-- At 2020 prices, it took 16.4 years to fully recover a house purchase through rental returns, at a 6.1% annual rental return.
+- At 2020 prices, it took 17.5 years to fully recover a house purchase through rental returns, at a 5.7% annual rental return.

 # Data sources

 - Housing prices, from 1986 to 2006, according to Sociedad de Tasación (_Access to data is under request, but can be seen in the linked publication_): [Publication](https://www.st-tasacion.es/ext/pdf/estudios/sep19/2-Evolucion_de_Precios_de_Vivienda.pdf), [Link](https://www.st-tasacion.es/informe-de-tendencias-digital/)
 - Housing prices, from 2007 onwards, according to the notaries (_Grupo 5 > Acto 501 - Compraventa inmuebles > Inmuebles en fincas urbanas, viviendas_): [Link](http://www.notariado.org/liferay/web/cien/estadisticas-al-completo)
 - Inflation data (_Table: average inflation Spain (CPI) - by year_): [Link](https://www.inflation.eu/en/inflation-rates/spain/historic-inflation/cpi-inflation-spain.aspx)
-- Rental prices according to Idealista (_for modelling net returns, a 20% has been subtracted from the gross return_): [Link](https://www.idealista.com/sala-de-prensa/informes-precio-vivienda/alquiler/)
+- Rental prices according to Idealista (_for modelling net returns, a 25% has been subtracted from the gross return_): [Link](https://www.idealista.com/sala-de-prensa/informes-precio-vivienda/alquiler/)
 - Housing prices according to Idealista (_for coherence purposes, rental returns have been calculated using Idealista housing prices_): [Link](https://www.idealista.com/sala)

 <div class="meta-line"><a class="meta-back" href="/">← Back to Home Page</a></div>